ess-dg/dg_MultiBlade_MBUTY/README.md

 	openWindowToSelectFiles = 0
      #  0 = filename is loaded, no window opens
-     #  1 = filename is ignored, window opens to selct the file
+     #  1 = filename is ignored, window opens to select the file

 ###############################################################################